Certifications and Hiring RequirementsLearn more about our Certifications and Hiring Requirements

 - Bachelor's degree (B.A./ B.S.) from an accredited college or university required.
 Master’s Degree is preferred but not required.

-- Must have a valid Texas Teacher Certification or be enrolled in an Uplift designated certification course.
+- Must have a valid Texas Teacher Certification or be enrolled in a Texas alternative certification program.

 Please see the chart below for more information about certification and HQ requirements for employment.